dong-ping-zhang/quantumalgorithms.org/quantumML/2019-02-12-How-To-QRAM.md

 - Alessandro Scinawa Luongo
 permalink: kptrees.html
 ---
-In this post we’re going to build some quantum circuits used to load data in a quantum computer.
-These circuits are one of the solutions to the more general problem of state preparation: how to we create a quantum state $\ket{\psi(\theta)}$ for an expressive-ehough class of quantum states (eventually parameterized by $\theta$).
-There many different solutions, which we might see in different posts, but this article focuses on the QRAM.
+In this post we’re going to build some quantum circuits to load data in a quantum computer.
+These circuits are one of multiple solutions to the more general problem of state preparation: how to create a quantum state $\ket{\psi(\theta)}$ for an expressive-enough class of quantum states (eventually parameterized by $\theta$).
+This article focuses on QRAM.
+There are other solutions that we might cover in future posts.

-This post is organized as such: first we well'see the theory behind the QRAM, stating the theorem that you can use to build you own quantum algorithms.
-Then we will see *in practice* how to build some circuits which give you deeper insight what the QRAM is.
-Then, we will address some issues and conclusions.
+This post is organized as such: first we talk about the theory behind the QRAM, stating the theorem that you can use to build you own quantum algorithms.
+Then we will explain *in practice* how to build some circuits that give you deeper insight what the QRAM is.
+Finally, we will address some further issues and conclude.

+/* dpz: The following paragraph needs clarification.
+TBD */

-While talking to people at the conferences, I realized that QRAM is a word used to point to two different concepts.
-Originally, it was used to describe the oracle an oracle that loads in memory $n$ different values as *digital* encoding of $m$ bits (i.e. you create a tensor of $m$ qubits to store the a scalar value).
-Others also use the term for a circuits with loads the data with *amplitude encoding*.
+While talking to people at the conferences, we realized that QRAM is a word used to refer to two different concepts.
+Originally, it was used to describe an oracle that loads in memory $n$ different values as *digital* encoding of $m$ bits (i.e. you create a tensor of $m$ qubits to store a scalar value).
+Others also use the term for a circuits which loads the data with *amplitude encoding*.
 As András Gilyén puts it: "if you add a *q* in front of it, should be the quantum version of the classical thing".
 As the classical RAM works by returning a list of bits, I'd stick with the idea of using QRAM for the original meaning and call the other **KP-trees**, or **QRAM-amplitudes**.
-The ambiguity is reinforced by the fact that KP-trees internally uses the QRAM.
-So sometimes is is common to use QRAM to describe both of the circuit.
+Further ambiguity is introduced by the fact that KP-trees internally uses the QRAM.
+So sometimes people use QRAM to describe both of the circuit.

 You can think of KP-trees in two ways.
-First as a unitary that you can execute in a quantum computer, or as a particular data structure that you can use to store your data, when your data is represented by a matrix.
-Imagine you have a list of $n$ vectors of dimension $d$ that represents data points of your training set, and you want to load them a quantum computer.
+First as a unitary that you can execute in a quantum computer, or as a particular data structure that you can use to store your data when your data is represented by a matrix.
+Imagine that your training data set is a list of $n$ vectors of dimension $d$, and you want to load them onto a quantum computer.
 The KP circuit, albeit being $O(nd)$ size (it is a faithful representation of the matrix), is of polylogarithmic depth in $n$ and $d$.
 This means a sublinear runtime when executed.
 Formally, for a given vector $x(i) \in \mathbb{R}^d$ and $i \in [n]$, we can use the KP-trees to build the following state:

 $$ U_{KP}: \frac{1}{\sqrt{n}} \sum_{i\in [n]} \ket{i}\ket{0} \mapsto \frac{1}{\sqrt{\sum_{i \in [n]} \norm{x_i}^2}} \sum_{i=0}^{n} \norm{x_i}\ket{i}\ket{x(i)} $$

 Let's take a look at this iconic quantum state.
 Mathematically, this state is just a very long vector of $nd$ length (advantageously padded to make $n$ and $d$ powers of two).
 You can imagine it by piling all the *normalized* rows of $X$ one after the other such that the final result has unitary norm.
 Then, each of the element in the tensor is weighted by the norm of the row, and the final state is again normalized to have unit $\ell_2$.
-Put it nother way, each of the $\ket{x(i)}$ in the second register is a unitary vector, as $\ket{x(i)} = \norm{x(i)}^{-1}\vec{x}(i)$, and each of them is weighted by their norm ($\norm{x_i}$).
+In other words, each of the $\ket{x(i)}$ in the second register is a unitary vector, as $\ket{x(i)} = \norm{x(i)}^{-1}\vec{x}(i)$, and each of them is weighted by their norm ($\norm{x_i}$).
 You might wonder if you need the first register in the output of the KP-circuit, or if you can get rid of it.
-Well, it turns out it is actually very useful, as you will see in the next algorithms.
+Well, it turns out it is actually very useful, as you will see in our other articles of quantum algorithms.
-In some sense, this state is not difficult to build per-se.
-The difficult thing is that we want to built it with a circuit whose depth is polylogarithmic in $n$ and $d$.
+In some sense, this state is not difficult to build.
+The challenge is that we want to built it with a circuit whose depth is polylogarithmic in $n$ and $d$.

-Mathematically, the idea behind the KP-trees is rooted in an observation described in  {% cite Grover2002creating %}, which in just two pages of paper said gave an efficient algorithm for the *state preparation problem*: the problem of finding a circuit that builds a given quantum state.
+Mathematically, the idea behind the KP-trees is rooted in an observation described in  {% cite Grover2002creating %}, which in just two pages gives an efficient algorithm for the *state preparation problem*: the problem of finding a circuit that builds a given quantum state.
 Precisely, for a state proportional to square integrable probability didstribution.
 Indeed, _by precomputing the partial amplitudes_, it is possible to perform only a logarithmic number of controlled operations.
-Later or we will use this intuition, since luckly, a data vector in $\mathbb{R}^d$ (i.e. like most of the classical data that we use in ML) can be though is an efficiently square integrable distribution.
+Later on we will use this intuition, since luckily, a data vector in $\mathbb{R}^d$ (i.e. like most of the classical data that we use in ML) can be thought as an efficient square integrable distribution.

 Imagine we have received a set of classical data in form of a matrix of $n$ rows (samples) and $d$ columns (features).
 The KP-trees for a matrix $X$ is a collection of binary trees $B_i$ of depth $\log d$, where each tree has stored the information needed to create a state corresponding to each row of the matrix.
 Your quantum circuit will perform "parallel" controlled rotation on $\log d$ qubits efficiently.